 Home away from home in Xabia is something the seven of us wanted to achieve with Nexopia Coworking and with the remodeling of the space at the end of 2019 Nexopia Coworking was born.
 We invested in sofas, standing desks, meeting rooms, Skype rooms, a new kitchen and amenities to bring a healthy, organic and creative space for remote workers to Javea.
 This review is massively biased as it’s our own space but hey… may I?

 In the center of the old town close to the parking space El Clot you can always park your car within 5 minutes’ walking distance.
 The space is welcoming anyone that wants to work a month or longer and a tour is given by appointment.
 We open 24x7x365 with all members having the access code to get in.
 Coffee(s), tea(s), fresh filtered water, organic fruits are all on the house for all members and you can either join the open space with it’s fixed and hot desk, standing desks or chill in the sofas.
-The meeting space host 3-4 people and the Skype room helps out to get those webinars and private meetings done.
-Plans start at 80 euros per month and you will always find 3-4 people working.
+The six meeting rooms are great for calls and just sit one person but they help out to get those webinars and private meetings done.
+Plans start at 99 euros per month (incl.
+VAT) and you will always find 3-4 people working.

 Members coming from Mexico, Spain, UK, The Netherlands at this moment and so there is a nice mix of product managers, designers, copywriters, architects, writers and saas-business owners in the space and we’d love to welcome you.